TomKrauss/pks-edit/doc/manual/printing.md

 - `font`: one may select a special font to be used for the header / footer.
 - `decoration`: one may define, whether the header/footer is separated from the body of the printout using a selectable decoration.

-**Note**: in order to make the print settings persistent (so they are used the next time, you startup PKS-Edit automatically), you must press the `Save Settings` button.
+**Note**: in order to make the print settings persistent (so they are used the next time, you startup PKS Edit automatically), you must press the `Save Settings` button.